The first thing to do is to create your combo box. If you try to do the simple

 is empty by default.
 You can choose either to use the QStandardItemModel

-or create your own subclass of QAbstractItemModel
+or create your own subclass of QAbstractItemModel.

 QComboBox* comboBox = new QComboBox;